jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

     .exists({ checkFalsy: true })
     .isLength({ min: 4 })
-    .withMessage('Please provide a username with at least 4 characters.'), check('username')
+    .withMessage('Please provide a username with at least 4 characters.'), check('username').not().isEmail().withMessage('Username cannot be an email.'), check('password')
-    .not()
-    .isEmail()
-    .withMessage('Username cannot be an email.'), check('password')
     .exists({ checkFalsy: true })
     .isLength({ min: 6 })
-    .withMessage('Password must be 6 characters or more.'), handleValidationErrors,
+    .withMessage('Password must be 6 characters or more.'), handleValidationErrors
 ];
 ```

 The `validateSignup` middleware is composed of the `check` and
 `handleValidationErrors` middleware.
 It checks to see if `req.body.email` exists
 and is an email, `req.body.username` is a minimum length of 4 and is not an
-email, and `req.body.password` is not empty.
-If at least one of them fails the
+email, and `req.body.password` is not empty and has a minimum length of 6.
+If at least one of the `req.body` values fail the
-check, then an error will be returned as the response.
+check, an error will be returned as the response.

 Next, connect the `POST /api/users` route to the `validateSignup` middleware.
 Your signup route should now look like this: